Electrification, Hybridization & Alternative fuels

 Cab and control design validation leveraging virtual reality

-Formation Design Group
+Robert Henshaw Founding partner Formation Design Group USA

 Designing cabs and controls for mobile equipment has traditionally relied on evaluating designs through 3D CAD, physical mockups and prototypes.
 Evaluating controls in particular required either an operational vehicle prototype or at least prototype controls installed on an existing production vehicle.
 We have explored, created and implemented various tools that have allowed us to leverage virtual reality hardware and the Unity software platform to create driveable virtual simulators based on 3D CAD of the cab and rapidly prototyped physical controls.
 These simulators are now part of our development process and are implemented very early in the product development phase.